Penile implants for erectile dysfunction

 Inflatable penile implants – Inflatable implants rely on a pump to inflate them before use.
 One type of inflatable implant consists of two rods and a pump / reservoir that is placed in the scrotum.
 When ready to use, the male patient simply squeezes the pump to fill and lengthen the rods.
 A second inflatable device consists of two rods, a scrotal pump, and a separate reservoir that is permanently filled with saline.
 When ready to activate, the scrotal pump is squeezed to release saline into the rods for lengthen.
 After intercourse, the saline can be reversed, and the rods deflated.
 Inflatable penile implants are more common, and closely resembles a normal erection.

 The insertion of a penile implant is performed in a hospital or surgical center under general anesthesia.
 The penile implant is usually activated and ready for use after four to 9 weeks.
 The most common risks following implantation is infection and failure of the device.

-If you have failed oral medication, injection therapy, or other forms of therapy for erectile dysfunction, talk to a urologist about penile implant surgery.
+If you have failed oral medication, injection therapy, or other forms of therapy for erectile dysfunction, contact Urology Austin to schedule an appointment with one of our urologists.